-When the shit hits the fan, you might actually end up better off than when you started: providing a great customer (or provider) experience in such a situation can completely turn a bad situation around and actually improve the reputation of your platform.
+When shit hits the fan, you might actually end up better off than when you started.
+Providing a great customer (or provider) experience in such a situation can turn a bad situation around and improve the reputation of your platform.

 It is good to keep in mind that your users do not always need to really trust each other.
 It might be enough if they can trust the experience: if they partake in a transaction, nothing too bad will happen, even if the other party is unreliable.
 In this section, we are going to take a look at some ways to reduce the perceived risk without actually building trust.

 Guaranteeing a smooth and trustworthy transaction process and covering for situations where something goes wrong is a great way to reduce user risk.
 This can be the most important value proposition of a marketplace business and a great way to prevent platform leakage.

 The best way to do this is to provide a frictionless and secure payment system.
 It can be coupled with things like insurance, refundable deposits, guarantees, or buyer and seller protection.
 A reliable payment flow also reduces the risk of users taking payments off your platform, where you have fewer possibilities to protect them from fraud.